Khambazarov/Khambazarov/README.md

 # Hi there, I am Renat!

-#### I am currently learning a lot about API, Database, JavaScript-ES6 and React
+#### I am currently learning a lot about Linux, API, Database, JavaScript-ES6 and React
 #### I am looking for an internship or a job

 <div style="display: inline_block">